 The death of a family member can be a devastating and emotional time for anyone, and surviving family members may be left shocked, heartbroken, and angry.
-In the interests of justice and with the goal of recovering money to compensate your family for the loss of your loved one, you may be hot to pursue legal action.
+In the interests of justice and with the goal of recovering money to compensate your family for the loss of your loved one, you want to pursue legal action.
 Before you do so, however, it’s important to ask yourself a few crucial questions, paramount of which is whether or not the case is considered “wrongful death” in the eyes of the law.

 If your loved one passed away in a fatal car accident, it’s essential to contact an experienced car accident lawyer who may be able to help you determine whether you have a case for recovery.
 The biggest difference between a standard car accident and one that’s considered wrongful death is the cause.
 Wrongful death is considered the sudden death of a person caused by the negligence of another.
 If there’s no other party to blame for the events of the accident, you may not have a viable wrongful death case.
 Here’s what you need to know.